-Check your emails in the week of May 7 for more logistics details and information we may need from you!
+Check your emails in the couple weeks before the Faire for more logistics details and information we may need from you!

 As guests at Prairieland Park, we must abide by all regulations of a public facility.
 These are designated primarily to ensure public safety, and we thank you for your cooperation in complying with these rules and regulations.

 Every participant, employee, agent, or contractor connected with the use of the premises shall abide by, conform to, and comply with all the laws of Canada, the province of Saskatchewan, as well as the ordinances of the City of Saskatoon and all rules and regulations of the Police and Fire Departments of the City of Saskatoon and make no violation or breach of peace.
 Exhibits must be in compliance with The Canadian Charter of Rights and Freedoms and The Canadian Human Rights Act.

 Insurance: It is your responsibility to ensure the safety and security of your exhibit and its components, visitors within your exhibit area, and your personnel.
 Reasonable precautions will be taken to protect your property, but The Maker Nucleus Foundation Inc., Maker Media Inc., Maker Faire, and Prairieland Park assume no responsibility for any losses due to fire, theft, accident, or other causes.

 Note: The following are industry standard rules that require full compliance.
 Fire Hazard Notification & Special Permits: As a Maker, if you intend to display, operate, or use any of these items shown below, you must obtain prior approval from the Maker Faire Production Team:

 All Maker Safety Plans must be submitted to the Maker Faire Production Team by April 15th.
 The Prairieland Park Marshall reserves the right to make any final decision regarding the layouts and floor plans and has the authority to close down and/or fine any exhibit not in compliance.